GianniMS/HR-PRG06-Webservice-Back-End/README.md

-﻿# Hogeschool Rotterdam PRG06 Webservice-Back-End
+# Webservice-Back-End | CMGT Hogeschool Rotterdam
- The back-end code for my programming 06 project.
- The base of a restful webservice using Javascript.
+This is the back-end code for my restful webservice using Javascript and React.
+I made this for my studies at CMGT Hogeschool Rotterdam

- Feel free to take a look!
+Take a look!
- - GMS
+- GianniMS